 we actually got there a day early for our flight and had to buy another ticket. for the two of us with 10 min before check in closed it cost us RM150 (in total).

 U can go to singapore by bus...
 It's cheap and convenient even though it takes longer than plane..it takes approximately 4-5 hours..
 There are many classes of bus u can choose..from the luxury one to the normal one..
 U can go to Bandar Tasik Selatan bus station and choose ur preferred bus..
-Bandar Tasik Selatan is interchange station..u can get there by LRT, KTM, or KLIA transit.. about 7 years ago
+Bandar Tasik Selatan is interchange station..u can get there by LRT, KTM, or KLIA transit.. over 7 years ago